filo888/cervical_mielo_ML/README.md

 ```

 ### 3. Prepare Input Data
 Create a DataFrame with the required features.
-Ensure that the column names match the feature names listed above (a raw input example is shown below):
+Ensure that the column names match exactly the feature names in the file "column_names.txt" listed above (a raw input example is shown below):
 ```python
 data = pd.DataFrame({
     'Neck VAS': [7],